enthought/traits/docs/source/traits_user_manual/notification.rst

 instance creation time.

-By default, decorated handlers are registered prior to setting the object states.
+By default, decorated handlers are registered prior to setting the object state.
 When an instance is constructed with a trait value that is different from the default, that is considered a change and will fire the associated change handlers.
-The ``post_init`` argument in @on_trait_change can be used to delay registering the handler to after the states are set.
+The ``post_init`` argument in @on_trait_change can be used to delay registering the handler to after the state is set.

 .. literalinclude:: /../../examples/tutorials/doc_examples/examples/post_init_notification.py
    :start-after: post_init_notification